RSGInc/sandag_parking/README.md

 4. `estimate_spaces.py`: Estimate spaces
 5. `expected_cost.py`: Calculate expected costs

-These modules inherit a few helper functions from `base.py`, which are all then inherited and run with `processing.py`to provide a single point of entry to the program.
+These modules inherit a few helper functions from `base.py`, which are all then inherited and run with `process.py` to provide a single point of entry to the program.
 The script can be controlled with `settings.yaml`, where users specify inputs, outputs, parameters, and which models to run.

-The processing script can be run by either running `processing.py` or through command line by navigating to the directory containing the "parking" folder and executing the line:
+The processing script can be run by either running the `run.py` script where users may wish to add scripting, or through command line by navigating to the directory containing the "parking" folder and executing the line:

 ```python -m parking```

 # Analysis